Quentinrezzo/Final-Project-Formula1/project_report.md

 ### C. Models Used
 The predictive modeling stage of this project focused on evaluating multiple machine learning algorithms to identify the most effective approach for forecasting Formula 1 race outcomes.
 The model development and training logic were implemented in the src/models.py file, ensuring full reproducibility and consistency across experiments.

-Several models including Logistic Regression, Gradient Boosting, XGBoost, and Random Forest were tested and compared for their ability to capture the complex, nonlinear relationships between input features and race outcomes.
-Among these, the Random Forest model achieved the highest overall performance with a **validation accuracy of 0.80 and a ROC–AUC score of 0.83**, outperforming the other approaches.
-For this reason, it was selected as the final model for the project.
-Training and validation were conducted separately for Grand Prix and Sprint formats, using the rolling-window described in Section B.
+Several models including Logistic Regression, Gradient Boosting, XGBoost, and Random Forest were tested and compared.
+Logistic Regression served as a simple, interpretable baseline but struggled to capture the nonlinear patterns present in racing data.
+Gradient Boosting and XGBoost, both ensemble methods that build trees sequentially, achieved strong accuracy but required extensive parameter tuning and were more prone to overfitting on this project’s relatively small dataset (about 2,000 rows).
+In contrast, Random Forest, which trains multiple trees in parallel and averages their outputs, produced the most stable and interpretable results by reducing random variance across predictions.
+Random Forest was therefore retained as the final predictive model.

 | Model                | Validation Accuracy | Validation ROC–AUC |
 |----------------------|---------------------|--------------------|